Canadian Visitor Visa

 What Business Visitors Cannot Do:

-• Enter the Canadian labor market (cannot work for a Canadian employer)
+• Enter the Canadian labour market (cannot work for a Canadian employer)

 • Engage in productive work that would take jobs from Canadians